dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 )
 ```

-The only tricky bit to writing this macro is that you need to introduce a variable--result in the previous code--in the expansion.
+The only tricky bit to writing this macro is that you need to introduce a variable -- result in the previous code -- in the expansion.
 As you saw in the previous chapter, using a literal name for variables in macro expansions can introduce a leak in your macro abstraction, so you'll need to create a unique name.
 This is a job for with-gensyms.
 You can define combine-results like this:

 ```c
 (defmacro combine-results (&body forms)